Page contents

 Publish schedule as HTML

-The Schedule as HTML dialog is opened from the ProjectWork menu.
+This dialog is opened from the ProjectWork menu.

 The published HTML code exactly matches the task table and the Gantt diagram: collapsed tasks and hidden columns are not published.
 The Gantt diagram is shown in its entirety, from the beginning to the end of the project.
-The HTML code is visible as a preview in the browser and as code to be inserted into a website, for example in Google Sites.
+The HTML code is visible as a preview in the browser and as code to be embeded into a website, for example in Google Sites.
 The HTML code can also be stored in Google Drive.

 See example.